marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 where ```g``` and ```f``` are the factorial variables used for the conditioning.

-In the below code chunk we are first creating out plot object and the we are using a function called ```useOuterStrips()``` which makes sure that the strips that correspond to the conditioning variables are plotted on both the top and the left side of our plot.
+In the below code chunk, we are first creating our plot object.
+Then, we are using a function called ```useOuterStrips()``` which makes sure that the strips that correspond to the conditioning variables are plotted on both the top and the left side of our plot.
 The default **lattice** setting is to plot both at the top, which makes the navigation through the plot by the viewer a little more difficult.

 Another default setting for density plots in **lattice** is to plot a point (circle) for each observation of our variable (price) at the bottom of the plot along the x--axis.
 In our case, as we have a lot of data points, this is not desirable, so we set ```plot.points = FALSE```.